marek-miller/quest-bind/README.md

 ### v0.3.2 (??/07/2023)

-- Expand and improve documentation
+- Expand and improve documentation and examples
 - Fix bugs in tests

 ### v0.3.1 (02/07/2023)